Kids Guitar Lesson 1: Lesson Plan

 Step 2: Show the child how to play the G Chord

-Even for kids who do not have particularly small hands it can be a great idea to use the "reduced" one finger version as the simplicity of learning two shapes which use only a single finger (the third) of the left hand produces impressive sounding results from the beginning and helps to create the belief that "they can do this"
+Even for kids who do not have particularly small hands it can be a great idea during the first few lessons to use the "reduced" one finger version as the simplicity of learning two shapes which use only a single finger (the third) of the left hand produces impressive sounding results from the beginning and helps to create the belief that "they can do this"

 Step 3: Show your student how to form the Em chord